Roberson v. Rochester Folding Box Co: Background

-Abigail Roberson (Plaintiff) brought suit against, Franklin Mills and the Rochester Folding-Box Company (Defendant), who apparently produced posters without consent, for the sum of $15,000.
+Abigail Roberson (Plaintiff) brought suit against, Franklin Mills and the Rochester Folding-Box Company (Defendant), who apparently used her portrait in advertisement posters without her consent, for the sum of $15,000.

 Abigail Roberson was a Rochester teenager who had her portrait taken at a local photographic studio near her home in Corn Hill, Rochester, New York.
 Without her prior knowledge or consent, one of her pictures ended up on 25,000 lithographic posters advertising the flour made by Franklin Mills.
 The poster had a headline "Flour of the Family" and was created by Rochester Folding-Box Company.
 It was placed in stores, warehouses, saloons, where Roberson's acquaintances could identify her.
 Roberson was greatly humiliated by the scoffs and jeers of the people who recognized her face.
 The resulting humiliation caused her to suffer a severe nervous shock, which confined her to bed and required treatment by a physician.

 In 1890, Samuel Warren and Louis Brandeis published an article on The Right to Privacy.
 On the basis of this article, Roberson decided to sue both companies involved in the ad’s creation.

 The lawsuit was filed in Monroe County Supreme Court in 1900, when Roberson was 17.
 It claimed that the ad had been printed and distributed throughout the country without Roberson's permission.
 Because the companies had inflicted a mental anguish upon Roberson purely for the “purpose of profit and gain to themselves,” her lawsuit sought $15,000 in compensation, the equivalent of about $450,000 today and that the defendants be prohibited from making, printing, publishing, circulating or using any likeliness of her in any form.